Mikael61/ResourceDescription/README.md

 Sample quick-and-dirty script for exercises in linked data statements on manifestations.

+Scripts are designed for Libris manifestation and person resources.
+Using other sources for subjects may be totally unpredictable.

-Students must have Python rdflib installed
+Students must have Python rdflib installed.

-Any suggestions for improvement are welcome
+Any suggestions for improvement are welcome.